Research Makes a Case for Testosterone Replacement Therapy (TRT)

-The contradiction in this line of reason is obvious.
+The contradiction in this line of reasoning is apparent.
 Young men’s bodies are flooded with testosterone, yet how many young men have prostate cancer in comparison to older men?

-There is still debate that resembles a “which came first, the chicken or the egg” question: Are aging men of poor health due to low-t, or did low-t cause their poor health?
+There is still debate that resembles a “which came first, the chicken or the egg” question: Is the poor health of aging men due to low-T, or did low-T cause their poor health?

 There is still not a definitive consensus.
 But regardless, the pendulum has swung in the direction of the health benefits of TRT.

 An Important Veterans Administration Study

 The Veterans Administration (VA) recently investigated some men experiencing low-T and compared those who received TRT with those who did not.